codeaashu/Weather-State/README.md

   <h2 align="center">Weather State</h2>

- `Weather web app to get the current weather state using the openweathermap API 🌐`
+ `Weather Web App to get the current weather state using the openweathermap API 🌐`

   <a href="https://weatherstate.vercel.app/"><strong>➥ Live Demo</strong></a>